crcx/retroforth/literate/Rx.md

 r comma
 ~~~

-With the core functions above it's now possible to setup a few more
+With the core functions above it's now possible to setup a few
-things that make compilation at runtime more practical.
+more things that make compilation at runtime more practical.

-First, a variable indicating whether we should compile or run a function.
+First, a variable indicating whether we should compile or run a
+function.
+In traditional Forth this would be **STATE**; I call
+it `Compiler`.

 This will be used by the *word classes*.

 ~~~
 : Compiler
 d 0
 ~~~

+Next is *semicolon*; which compiles the code to terminate a
+function and sets the `Compiler` to an off state (0).
+This
+just needs to compile in a RET.

 ~~~
 : t-;